Truck-kun-Dev/Portfolio/README.md

-# Portfolio
+# 🚚 TRUCK-KUN Portfolio

-🚚 Got isekai'd by Truck-Kun?
-Welcome to my portfolio.
-A playful Memphis + Neo-Brutalist web experience showcasing my projects, skills, and creative frontend development journey.
+A unique developer portfolio inspired by the legendary Truck-Kun, blending Neo-Brutalism and Memphis Design into a fun, bold, and responsive web experience.